28 August 2021

 “These unique workshops inspire and develop a practical love of Shakespeare.
 I wish every young actor could attend them.”

 Following the order in March for theatres to close because of the Covid-19 pandemic, thousands of actors were thrown out of work or denied the prospect of finding work in the foreseeable future.
 The Society suffered collateral damage in that the 2020 Poel Workshop, which relied heavily on ensemble work and the use of the Olivier stage at the National Theatre, was postponed.
 When in July it became clear that it would have to be cancelled altogether, we wondered what those 40 actors who had applied for places on the Workshop had been doing to help keep theatre – and themselves – alive for those five months.
 So we invited them, and Poel Workshop alumni from earlier years, to tell us, in about 500 words, about their experience of the Great Theatre Shutdown.

-Below we publish the most recent of the articles received.
-If you missed earlier posts you can read them here and if you are a theatre practitioner – actor, director, stage manager, designer…. – who has a tale to tell, we’d love to hear from you at firstname.lastname@example.org.
+You can read their stories here, and if you are a theatre practitioner – actor, director, stage manager, designer…. – who has a tale to tell, we’d love to hear from you at firstname.lastname@example.org.